salomeho/Global-health-supply-chain-analytics/README.md

 ![Permutation Importance](modeling/figures/permutation_importance.png)

+## Recommendations

+- Review Aurobindo Pharma and CIPLA's Ocean shipments (73–78% on-time) - the weakest vendor-mode combinations found.
+- Treat SCMS from RDC's Truck route as an internal process issue, not a vendor performance problem.
+- Use the classifier to flag the highest-risk 36.7% of shipments for manual review, while considering its precision-recall tradeoff of 22.0% precision and 63.9% recall.

 ## Limitations

+- Numeric freight cost was available for 6,198 of 7,030 shipments.
+Some remaining records indicated that freight was included in commodity cost, invoiced separately, or recorded under another shipment identifier.
+- "SCMS from RDC" was reclassified as an internal distribution source rather than an external vendor, since including it as a vendor would have distorted vendor comparisons.
-The dataset ends in 2015 and does not include every factor that may affect delivery, such as customs, infrastructure, emergencies, or contract terms.
+- The dataset ends in 2015 and does not include every factor that may affect delivery, such as customs, infrastructure, emergencies, or contract terms.
 Results show historical associations, not causation.